NazariiTsubera/circuitx/README.md

 4. Keep UI changes modular – prefer adding new panels/services rather than inflating existing ones.
 5. Submit a PR referencing any related issues.

+More details and screenshots are also available on my project page: [nazariitsubera.com/projects/circuit-x](https://nazariitsubera.com/projects/circuit-x).

 ## License

 See [LICENSE](LICENSE) for details.